 Now it’s time to ponder a few other questions: How can you spend more time doing what you love?
 How can you eventually support yourself/your family doing what you love?
 What type of action can you take?

 Changing our daily habits is a process.
-Along with changing how we behave, is altering how we think, which is why a good first step is creating an Affirmation Statement; it keeps you focused on your decided direction.
-Saying this affirmation each day, paired with contemplating your Bloom Board will help shift your mindset about what is possible; plus, it’s a constant reminder about what you most desire.
+A good first step to changing how we behave or what we think is to create an Affirmation Statement; it keeps you focused on your decided direction.
+Saying this affirmation each day, paired with contemplating your Bloom Board, will help shift your mindset about what is possible.
+Plus, it is a constant reminder about what you most desire.